 ENGS 301.
-Engineering Prof. Develop.
-0 Credits.
+Engineering Professional Development I. 0 Credits.

 This zero credit course is offered in order to enable an undergraduate engineering student to receive recognition for participating in professional development activities, including seminars, workshops, meetings, field trips, mentoring, etc. This course meets three hours a week and is graded P/F. May be repeated.
-Fall, Spring and Summer.
+Only offered in the Fall semester.
 Prerequisite: Approval of Instructor.